CIF WBGT & Heat Rules for California Schools Explained

 Conclusion

 As the focus on weather safety in school athletics intensifies, monitoring WBGT levels is essential to protect student-athletes from heat-related risks.
-The new CIF mandate puts WBGT monitoring front and center to ensure the safety and well-being of athletes.
+The new CIF mandate puts WBGT monitoring in California front and center to ensure the safety and well-being of athletes.
 By investing in reliable wet bulb globe temperature meter monitoring solutions like Perry Weather, schools can tackle these challenges effectively and create a safer environment for student-athletes to thrive.

 Learn more about how Perry Weather can help your school comply with the new WBGT policies and ensure athlete safety.
 Visit our website or contact us today to discuss your specific weather monitoring needs.